 These codes, like the UPC code, are generally linear black and white spaces of varying widths.
 They will have close to 12 characters.

 The disadvantage of the 1D code is that the more information you want to include, the longer the barcode will become.

 But, 90 percent of the applications use 1D barcode.

 2D code, like QR codes and data matrix use squares, hexagon and other shapes to store data.

 It is read in 2 dimensions as data is arranged in both horizontal as well as vertical patterns.

 It can be much smaller than the 1D code but can carry up to 100 characters, and thus hold much more information.
 Another advantage is that while 1D can carry only alphanumerics, 2D codes can carry other kinds of information like images, website address, voice, and other types of binary data.

 The 1D code can be read with the traditional laser scanners or camera-based imaging scanners.
 But 2D codes can be read-only using imagers, which are more expensive.

 A barcode requires a specific type of scanner, called the ‘barcode scanner’ to scan this code.
-Only then the scanned output can be transmitted to a computer.
+The scanned output is transmitted to the computer using this device.
 There are various types of barcode scanners available in the market.
 Doing some research and choosing the one suitable for your business is important.

 Types of barcode scanners

 There are primarily 4 different barcode scanners types, based on the technology they use to scan.